 - · conflicts of interest

 - · other declarable interests

-- · gifts, benefits and hospitality
+- gifts, benefits and hospitality

 - · bullying and harassment

 - · privacy and confidentiality.

-The values and expected behaviours of the health service should be articulated at all levels of the organisation and support ethical and responsible decision-making and a culture where all employees behave with integrity and respond appropriately if behaviour (at any level within an organisation) falls short of expectations.
+The values and expected behaviours of the health service should be articulated and discussed regularly at all levels of the organisation.
+The values should influence and support ethical and responsible decision-making and a culture where all employees behave with integrity and respond appropriately if any behaviour (at any level within an organisation) falls short of expectations.